robnagler/robnagler.github.io/_posts/2025-08-06-Python-Global-Interpreter-Lock.md

 [MPI](https://www.mpi-forum.org/docs/) in Python to avoid issues with the GIL.

-Device control code can be written in Python with `threading`.
+The Device control code itself can be written in Python with `threading`.
 For asynchronous Python, you can generally ignore the GIL.